Isle of Wight Guru

 Conclusion

 The Isle of Wight is a fantastic choice for a UK beach holiday.
-The beaches offer a bit of everything on a modest scale, the weather is generally better than other parts of England (although several counties will tell you they are the best), the attractions are ideal as long as you aren't expecting Alton Towers, the scenery is beautiful and among the best in the UK, the food and drink is varied, getting around the Isle of Wight is pretty quick, getting there isn't as awkward as you might think, and there are loads of festivals to either avoid or plan your visit around.
+The beaches offer a bit of everything on a modest scale.
+Average weather is generally better than other parts of England (although several counties will tell you they are the best).
+The attractions are ideal as long as you aren't expecting Alton Towers.
+Free days out are in abundance.

-So what next?
+So, what next?
 Are you convinced that the Isle of Wight is the best place for holidays in the UK?

 Related guides from Isle of Wight Guru: